javierhbr/domain-obj-port-adapter-sample-01/README.md

 ## Running the Services Locally

-You can run each Lambda implementation locally using either AWS SAM or a direct Node.js execution method (using Express wrappers for Vanilla/Middy, and NestJS CLI/Node for NestJS).
+You can run each implementation locally using either AWS SAM or a direct Node.js execution method (using Express wrappers for Vanilla/Middy, NestJS CLI/Node for NestJS, and Node.js for Functional-Fastify).

 **Important:** Run each service in a separate terminal.